R6500/SLab2/README.md

 Before starting Jupyter, the **PHYTHONPATH** variable should point to the *"Code"* folder

-The *"SLab/Jupyter.bat"* and the *"SLab/Custom.bat"* files are launch script examples for Windows that works for an [Anaconda](https://www.anaconda.com/) Python3 installation.
+The *"SLab/Jupyter.bat"* and the *"SLab Custom.bat"* files are launch script examples for Windows that works for an [Anaconda](https://www.anaconda.com/) Python3 installation.

 The *"Slab/Jupyter.sh"* is a launch script example for Linux that also works for an [Anaconda](https://www.anaconda.com/) Python3 installation.